Vagspath/crate/docs/admin/logical-replication.rst

 way as any other CrateDB cluster and can be used as a publisher for other clusters by defining its own publications.

-A subscriber may have multiple subscriptions if desired.
-It is possible to define multiple subscriptions between a single publisher-subscriber pair, in which case care must be taken to ensure that the subscribed publication tables don't overlap.
+A cluster can have multiple subscriptions.
+It is also possible for a cluster to have both subscriptions and publications.
+A cluster cannot subscribe to already existing locally table, therefore it is not possible to setup a bi-directional replication (both sides subscribing to ALL TABLES leads to a cluster trying to replicate its own tables from another cluster).
+However, 2 clusters still can cross subscribe to each other if one cluster subscribes to non-existing locally tables of another cluster and vice versa.

 A subscription is added using
 :ref:`CREATE SUBSCRIPTION <sql-create-subscription>` command and can be